7 The role of simulation in modern statistics

 • Perform simulations to assess the performance of statistical methods,

-• Perform hypothesis tests,
+• Perform simulation-based hypothesis tests,

-• Compute confidence intervals,
+• Compute simulation-based confidence intervals, and

-• Make sample size computations,
+• Make sample size computations.

 7.1 Simulation and distributions